 Think about it, if you write the best possible article you can on Mountain Biking in Andorra, chances are other people will link to it.
 If your hotel has some incredibly unique features and the world discovers it, they are going to end up talking about it.

 Natural links don’t require any time from you or your team.
 Once the content is made, they come to you by way of virtue.
 More importantly, there is nothing sketchy about them, meaning there is little chance they’ll ever be questionable in Google’s eyes.
 So, naturally they are the best.

-The most common type of link building being sold at the moment is manual outreach.
+The most common type of link building at the moment is manual outreach.
 It involves contacting website owners and bloggers, asking them to link to pages on your site.
 Search engine optimizers will regularly do this via email campaigns asking for a link, or suggesting that a certain link may be a good fit for existing articles.